NucleoidAI/nucleoid.com/src/markdowns/learn.md

 ## What is Nucleoid?

-Nucleoid is a state-based data storage with vanilla JavaScript.
-Nucleoid runtime is embedded inside Node.js and as writing just any other codes in Node.js, it rerenders the same JavaScript codes and makes the necessary adjustments in the state as well as stores on the disk, so that your application doesn't require external database.
+Nucleoid is a low-code framework for JavaScript and embedded inside Node.js.
+As writing just any other codes in Node.js, it rerenders the very same JavaScript codes and makes the necessary adjustments in the state as well as stores on the disk, so that your application doesn't require external database or anything else.

 ### ...but why?